andy5211d/DR2TVOverlay/ReadMe.md

 - Overlay Update enabled (F3)
 - Overlays Visible (F5)

-If the initialisation has gone correctly then the Hotkey status dock will look something like this:
+If the initialisation has gone correctly then the Hotkey status dock will look something like this (you may need to reposition the source dock):
 ![gif](/gifs/hotkeystatusdock.gif)

 The user should use the Hotkeys to change the mode of operation as desired.
 In most cases F10 is only needed